DevWig/spotify-api-template/README.md

   3. From the same terminal, in the same directory, run 'npm start'
   4. Have tons of fun!

-If you would like a more detailed explanation of what's going on here, checkout the accompanying blog post at <coming soon>.
+If you would like a more detailed explanation of what's going on here, checkout the accompanying blog post at https://devdish.devwig.com/how-to-use-the-spotify-api-with-react.